usnistgov/fipy/examples/README.rst

      emphasis on serving as both documentation and as comprehensive tests of the FiPy framework.
 As explained at the end of ``examples/diffusion/steadyState/mesh1D.py``, your own scripts can be
-     much more succint, if you wish, and include only the text that follows the "``>>>``" and "``...``" prompts shown in these examples.
+     much more succinct, if you wish, and include only the text that follows the "``>>>``" and "``...``" prompts shown in these examples.

      To obtain a copy of an example, containing just the script instructions,